Fiordor/GPX-FEMECV/README.md

 //console.log(mapTime) => 7
 ```
 In my surprise, object is not too far from map.
-The map in the most of the cases give better times, but there are times that object di it better.
+The map is in the most cases better, but it is true, there are some times that object take better times.

-Now that we know the map works better to clasificate the trails, we have to analyze who is better: parse the map into array with its own methods, or get the array and format:
+Now I know that map works better, I have to analyze who is better: parse the map into array with its own methods, or get the array and format it:

 Map
 ```js